DavidHellwig/cs2263_hw01/README.md

 # cs2263_hw01

-Project : Homework One
+-Project : Homework One

-Description: This is an intro to using git, and version control.
+-Description: This is an intro to using git, and version control.

+-Install: clone repository from github into a folder

+-Usage: N/A

-Install: N/a
+-Table of contents: N/a

-Usage:N/a
+-Contributing: David Hellwig

+-Credits: David Hellwig, Lead Developer